The Best Literary Festivals of 2021-2022

 When?
 13 – 14 March 2021 / 15 – 19 September 2021

 What?
 If you can’t wait until September for this year’s Budleigh Salterton Literary Festival, you’ll be pleased to hear that you can join the event’s Online Spring Weekend next month, with guest appearances from the likes of journalist Tim Marshall, President of the Royal Society of Literature, Marina Warner, author and illustrator Sophy Henn.

 London Literature Festival

 Where?
 South Bank Centre

 What?
 There’s always a heavy-weight line-up of the biggest authors and speakers at the capital’s most talked-about literary festival of the year.
-Previous speakers have included the likes of Hilary Clinton, Philip Pullman and Tom Hanks take to the stage for individually-ticketed events, and this year writers like Ian McEwan, Rose McGowan and Candice Carty-Williams will be taking to the stage.
+Previous speakers have included the likes of Hilary Clinton, Philip Pullman and Tom Hanks take to the stage for individually-ticketed events.
+Stay tuned for what is sure to be an equally sensational 2021 line-up.

 Where?
 A series of fantastic venues including Phyllis Court and The Hibernia at Hobbs Boat Yard.

 What?
 Henley Literary Festival returns this autumn with what is sure to be an impressive line-up of speakers, workshops performances and Q&As with a long list of illustrious authors.
 Previous guests have included Mary Berry, Nadiya Hussain, Jacob Rees-Mogg and Julian Clary to name a few.